saltstack/salt/doc/topics/best_practices.rst

 this state, as well as others that may depend upon the state.
 Imagine if a require was used for the httpd package in another state, and then suddenly it's a custom package.
 Now changes need to be made in multiple locations which increases the complexity, and leads to a more error prone configuration.

-apache/init.sls:
+There is also the issue of having the configuration file located in the init as a user would be unable to simply install the service and use the default conf file.

+Our second revision begins to address the referencing by using ``- name``, as opposed to direct ID references:

+/srv/salt/apache/init.sls:

 .. code-block:: yaml